 When used in conjunction with Western fertility treatments, acupuncture increases conception rates by 26%.
-A recent study from Tel Aviv University reports, ““When combining IUI with TCM treatments, 65.5 percent of the test group were able to conceive, compared with 39.4 percent of the control group, who received no herbal or acupuncture therapy.”
+A recent study from Tel Aviv University reports, “When combining IUI with TCM treatments, 65.5 per cent of the test group were able to conceive, compared with 39.4 per cent of the control group, who received no herbal or acupuncture therapy.”
 For the million couples experiencing infertility each year, acupuncture may be just what the doctor ordered.

 The Evolution and History of Acupuncture

-In the U.S., physicians have been practicing acupuncture since the early 1800s.
+In the U.S., physicians have been practising acupuncture since the early 1800s.
 When the New York Times published the documentation of James Reston’s visit to China in 1971, acupuncture piqued public interest.
 In 1997, the National Institutes of Health Consensus Statement advocated for acupuncture’s potential to manage postoperative pain, vomiting, and nausea.
-Ten years later, according to a report published by the National Center for Biotechnology Information (NCBI), a “. . . survey conducted by the Centers for Disease Control and Prevention's National Center for Health Statistics, almost 40% of adults used complementary and alternative therapies, such as acupuncture, in the prior year.”
+Ten years later, according to a report published by the National Center for Biotechnology Information (NCBI), a “. . . a survey conducted by the Centers for Disease Control and Prevention's National Center for Health Statistics, almost 40% of adults used complementary and alternative therapies, such as acupuncture, in the prior year.”

 Can Acupuncture Successfully Treat Infertility?

-Americanpregnancy.org mentions that acupuncture can improve ovarian and follicular function, while increasing blood flow to the uterus.
+Americanpregnancy.org mentions that acupuncture can improve ovarian and follicular function while increasing blood flow to the uterus.
 The article also notes that there are minimal risks in this treatment.

 The Science Behind Infertility

 An imbalance in reproductive hormones can also negatively affect male reproductive function, such as sperm motility and production.
 However, the fertility drugs that stimulate ovulation in women by regulating the hypothalamus and pituitary, the glands that control reproductive hormones, don't perform nearly as well for men (success rates are about a third of those for women), nor have they been approved for men by the FDA.
 Male infertility treatment must take another track.
-An herbal impotence cure — if impotence is a factor in a couple's infertility — causes no side effects and has a reported success rate when taken in conjunction with male infertility treatment.
+A herbal impotence cure -- if impotence is a factor in a couple's infertility -- causes no side effects and has a reported success rate when taken in conjunction with male infertility treatment.

 The Potential of Acupuncture to Increase Chance of Conception

 If the thyroid is over-or under-functioning, acupuncture can help address the effects on fertility.
-Acupuncture can also “. . . be used to treat any type of fertility disorder including spasmed tubes.
+Acupuncture can also “. . .
+Be used to treat any type of fertility disorder including spasmed tubes.
 Spasmed tubes are often de-spasmed with acupuncture, though blocked tubes will not respond to acupuncture,” according to the American Pregnancy Association.

-Chinese medicine can help support a woman through this important time in her life—whether that is emotionally or physically, acupuncture can help with much more than just conception.
+Chinese medicine can help support a woman through this critical time in her life—whether that is emotionally or physically, acupuncture can help with much more than just conception.
 It can help with morning sickness, nausea, aches and pains (low back pain, for example), anxiety preparation for birth, and insomnia, among many others.